Economic Recommender Systems -- A Systematic Review: Technical Approaches

 Analyzing the distribution of the studies in Table~\ref{tab:all_approaches}, we can make some observations.
-In particular, it can be noted that there are several relevant works for all the dimensions of analysis.
+In particular, it can be noted that there are several relevant works for all the DAs.
 In addition, in-processing and post-processing methods are equally used across all dimensions.
 This implies that the research field is broad and that there are various important lines of active research.
-Overall, given that there is a substantial number of works in each dimension of analysis, we are confident that our categorization scheme properly reflects the various types of activities in this research area.
+Overall, given that there is a substantial number of works in each DA, we are confident that our categorization scheme properly reflects the various types of activities in this research area.

 \paragraph{Notation} In the following, we introduce the main notation used in the paper, see Table~\ref{tab:notation}.
 Formally, the vast majority of the approaches we discuss in this survey refer to the \textit{top-k recommendation problem} \cite{ricci_item_2022}, i.e., the problem of determining the best $k$ items to recommend to each user.
 All algorithms designed to address this particular problem consider a set $\mathcal{U} = \{ u_1, \dots, u_m \}$ of $m$ users, a set $\mathcal{I} = \{ i_1, \dots, i_n \}$ of $n$ items, and a user-item interaction matrix $\mathbf{X}$, where each entry $x_{u,i}$ represents the feedback from a user $u$ towards an item $i$.
 With very few exceptions, the feedback considered is almost always implicit (i.e., $x_{u,i} \in \{0,1\}$).
 This indicates a positive or missing interaction, depending if the user interacted with the item or not (e.g., purchased it).
 Generally, it is assumed that purchased items are those that are relevant (and maybe satisfactory) for consumers.